hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 * `insecure_ssl` - (Optional) Ignore SSL warnings when connecting to source control.
 * `location` - (Optional) The location of the source code from git or s3.
 * `report_build_status` - (Optional) Set to `true` to report the status of a build's start and finish to your source provider.
 This option is only valid when the `type` is `BITBUCKET` or `GITHUB`.
+* `source_version` - (Optional) A version of the build input to be built for this project.
+If not specified, the latest version is used.

 `auth` supports the following: